HollanderProject/projectWarioWare/architecture.md

 We will use a simple database consisting of external JSON/CSV files along with Unity's provided internal system for our data storage.

+Using this architecture will allow us to provide our users with an interactive, simple, and fast-paced game that changes with each play, keeping them engaged.
+(U011, U012, U015)

 Below are diagrams in high and low level structure to display our current plans for the system.

 ## Context Diagram